leonpagotto/taskly.chat/docs/TASK-SCHEMA.md

 - Slug recommended but optional; scripts infer missing slug from title.

 ---
-## 3. Manifest File: `tasks.yaml`
+## 3. Manifest Files: `tasks.yaml` & `tasks.json`
-Root-level machine index consumed by the Kanban UI for fast loading.
+Root-level machine indices consumed by the Kanban UI (YAML for humans) and integrators (JSON for programmatic usage).

 ```yaml
 version: 1